 Obviously, it’s not really a room check, we both know it, so I don’t bother turning – not that I can; I’m trembling.
 The door clicks open and there’s music – Come and get your love, come and get your love, come and get your love now – and I know she will.
 Then, I’m around the bend.
 Gone.

 When I catch up to my friends at the side exit off the stairwell because even Melissa would’ve realized sneaking out through the lobby was a bad idea, I don’t mention anything to them.
 It’s bad enough Becky knows.
 No need for anyone else to.
 Even Ant who I still can’t get off my mind.
 That’s assuming I ever talk to her.

 The walk there’s not terrible although I can’t remember the last time I walked anywhere.
 It’s about 15 minutes after we sneak past the snoring security guard, would’ve been a lot longer if we didn’t have the directions Marie’s conveniently-placed thong had bribed the concierge to print out for us.

 “Like, is this the place?”
 Candace asks, as if the jackhammer-techno thumping against the ground or the girl with star-shaped pasties covering her areolas weren’t dead giveaways.

 Marie sighs audibly.
 “Howcansomeone SUCK somuch?”

 “You know you go to Balaam Academy, right?”
-Becky says.
+Becky reminds her.
 They both laugh.

-Lilly’s not listening, following the bouncer to a private table filled with silver buckets of ice and oversized bottles – a virtual treasure trove of debauchery – and Lilly slips him an arbitrary bill, eyeing all the greasy, slicked-back hair she’s going to run her hands through tonight.
+Lilly’s not listening, too preoccupied with the bouncer leading us to a private table filled with silver ice buckets and oversized bottles – a virtual treasure trove of debauchery – and Lilly slips him an arbitrary bill, eyeing all the greasy, slicked-back hair she’s going to run her hands through tonight.